Man dead after shooting self at gun range in Taylorsville | Gephardt Daily

 TAYLORSVILLE, Utah, Dec.
 26, 2023 (Gephardt Daily) — Taylorsville police are investigating a fatal shooting Tuesday afternoon at the basement gun range of Doug’s Shoot’n Sports.

-Stg.
+Lt.
 Jaren Fowler, Taylorsville Police Department, said the man who died was between 35 and 45 years old, but no other information was being released and his next of kin had not been notified as of 4:30 p.m.

 The call came to dispatch at about 3:12 p.m.